An innovative videoconference series helps rust belt cities share strategies and successes to help their cities thrive.

 Continuing the conversation

-Part of how the Federal Reserve approaches its dual mandate of full employment and price stability is through creating forums for our stakeholders to talk with and learn from each other.
+Part of how the Federal Reserve approaches its dual mandate of full employment and price stability is through creating forums where our stakeholders can talk with and learn from each other.
 By bringing together key players in community and economic development, we deepen our understanding of regional issues and bring forth the realization that one area’s struggles might be another’s solution.

 The Redefining Rustbelt conversations among civic leaders will continue with a videoconference from Detroit on February 27, 2014, and an in-person session at the Philadelphia Fed’s biennial Reinventing Older Cities conference in May.
 A collective summary of the videoconferences will be published this year, and video archives of the session will be available.